-Your dog is an important member of your family, and his health and well-being are high on your list of priorities.
-Part of the responsibility of a dog owner involves keeping track of his pet’s location, and there’s no better way to do that than with a GPS dog tracker.
+My dog is an important member of the family, and his health and well-being are high on my list of priorities.
+Part of my responsibility as a dog owner involves keeping track of my pet’s location, and there’s no better way to do that than with a GPS dog tracker.
 Even with the best wireless dog fences and their intense popularity, some dogs still “escaped” the boundaries.
 Plus, if a dog happens to leave the safety of the invisible fence, it is possible for Fido to become lost or possibly stolen.
 Today, you can protect your dog by investing in a GPS tracker.

-GPS pet trackers give the location of your dog, and most products will even tell you if your pup is moving, and in which direction.
+GPS pet trackers, now more commonly coming in the form of GPS dog collars, give the location of your dog.
+Most products will even tell you if your pup is moving and in which direction.
 GPS trackers can also do double-duty as an activity tracker, and many have built-in fitness monitors as well.
 Yes, a GPS tracker for your dog is a great investment for a wide variety of reasons.

 How does one choose a dog tracker?
 Much of this depends upon your own personal needs.
 If you have a dog that likes to roam, a GPS tracker will not only work to keep it within a boundary that you set (such as your backyard) through the GPS dog fence system, but should Fido decide to wander, the GPS tracker will let you know his location.
 You should choose a tracker that fits the size of your dog and will keep a location on him depending upon the size of your property.
 You should also take into account whether you wish to use the tracker as a means of training your pup like what a dog training collar does.
 After all the reviews we’ve carried out, the Garmin TT 15 GPS Dog Tracker Collar comes on top as our favorite GPS dog tracker.